 These are the stationary state wave functions for the "up" and "down" components near the origin in p-space for the ISGE.
-A general solution would be a linear combination of these with the appropriate p_y and t behaviors appended since they have been separated off.
+A general solution would be a linear combination of these.

 The probability density (PD) of either the "up" or "down" components for a particular choice of n and m is found using